-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Aurcana Corporation as at December 31, 2015, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Aurcana Corporation as at December 31, 2016, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards.

-Emphasis of matter
+Emphasis of Matter

-Without qualifying our opinion, we draw attention to Note 1 in the consolidated financial statements which indicates that the company incurred a net loss of \$23,765,157 during the year ended December 31, 2015 has an accumulated deficit of \$203,133,321.
+Without qualifying our opinion, we draw attention to Note 1 in the consolidated financial statements which indicates that Aurcana Corporation incurred a net profit of \$20,637 during the year ended December 31, 2016 has an accumulated deficit of \$203,096,130.
 These conditions, along with other matters as set forth in Note 1, indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.